M2I2HA: Multi-modal Object Detection Based on Intra- and Inter-Modal Hypergraph Attention: Experiments

 \subsection{Ablation Studies}

-In this section, we conduct ablation studies on the core components of the proposed M2I2HA framework to systematically evaluate the individual contributions.
-We adopt YOLOv8s as the baseline model and investigate the impact of three key modules: the Intra-Hypergraph Enhancement Module (IHE), the Inter-Hypergraph Fusion Module (IHF), and the M3FDFP Block (M2FP).
-For single-modal detection, YOLOv8s is used directly, whereas for multi-modal detection, we follow COMO \cite{liu2025cross} by integrating a simple convolutional fusion module after the feature extraction backbones, forming our multi-modal baseline.
-All experiments are conducted on the DroneVehicle dataset.
+\textbf{Overall Module Ablations.} To systematically evaluate the core components of the proposed M2I2HA framework, we conduct progressive ablation studies on the DroneVehicle dataset using a YOLOv8s backbone.
+The evaluation focuses on three key components: the Intra-Hypergraph Enhancement (IHE) module, the Inter-Hypergraph Fusion (IHF) module, and the M3FDFP block.
+A simple convolutional fusion structure following COMO \cite{liu2025cross} serves as the multi-modal baseline.

-As shown in Table \ref{table6}, we progressively integrate each proposed module into the baseline to evaluate their individual contributions and combined effects.
-Specifically, ``baseline+HACE'' represents the integration of the original HyperACE module for intra-modal enhancement, while ``baseline+IHE'' corresponds to its improved version enhanced with the FuseSEBlock and LR-C3AH components.
-Compared with single-modal detection methods, our baseline model already exhibits a modest performance gain, underscoring the importance of leveraging complementary information in challenging environments.

-Integrating the HACE module into the baseline yields an increase of 1.4\% in mAP.5 and 1.2\% in mAP, demonstrating that intra-modal enhancement substantially improves detection accuracy.
-Replacing HACE with the improved IHE module leads to a further improvement in mAP while significantly reducing the number of parameters by 14\% in the HACE module, as illustrated in Figure \ref{fig12}.
-In comparison, ``Baseline + IHF'' achieves higher overall performance than ``Baseline + IHE'', indicating that inter-modal enhancement contributes more effectively to detection performance.
-Furthermore, incorporating the M2FP module leads to a noticeable boost in detection metrics, attributable to its dynamic fusion mechanism, which enables adaptive information allocation while preserving low-level features—an essential capability for detecting small objects.
-Ultimately, our complete model achieves the best detection performance, confirming the effectiveness and superiority of the proposed M2I2HA framework.
+As detailed in Table \ref{table6}, the multi-modal baseline naturally outperforms single-modal counterparts due to complementary information.
+Integrating the original HyperACE module (``Baseline+HACE'') improves mAP@.5 and mAP by 1.4\% and 1.2\%, respectively.
+Replacing it with our improved IHE module further enhances detection accuracy while simultaneously reducing the module parameter count by 37.4\% (Figure \ref{fig11}).
+Notably, ``Baseline+IHF'' surpasses ``Baseline+IHE'', demonstrating that inter-modal fusion exerts a more critical impact on performance than intra-modal enhancement.
+Finally, incorporating the M3FDFP block brings a substantial performance leap, owing to its dynamic mechanism that effectively preserves low-level features for small object detection.
+The complete framework yields the optimal results, fully validating the synergy of the proposed modules.